PierreGrognet/ChIPseq_Workshop/ChIP_description.md

 It relies on the following key steps:

 1. Many proteins bind to DNA (eg. transcription factors, histones, etc.).
-Before extracting the chromatin, covalent bound are created between DNA and proteins.
+Before extracting the chromatin, covalent bounds are created between DNA and proteins.
 This is called "cross-linking".
 The cross-linking is performed by treating the cells with PFA (paraformaldehyde).

 2. After extraction, the chromatin is sheared into small fragments either by sonication or thanks to enzyme such as the Micrococcal nuclease.